 Diamond sharpening stones

-Diamond stones are fast becoming the most popular sharpening stones and are now the go-to option for many experts and chefs.
+Diamond stones are fast becoming the most popular types of sharpening stones and are now the go-to option for many experts and chefs.
 They’re made of synthetic diamonds attached to a metal plate in a process known as electroplating.
 The diamond bits are implanted in nickel plating, giving them their incredible durability.

 Diamond stones work extremely fast, are very durable, and will sharpen anything with a blade quickly, including stainless steel, ceramic, and high carbon knives.